In this guide

 - Published documentation for tokens designated as asset-referenced tokens

-To date, no leading prediction market has secured complete MiCA authorisation, though several are pursuing approvals in France and Germany.
+To date, no leading prediction market has secured complete MiCA authorisation, though various operators have submitted applications in France and Germany awaiting approval.

 United Kingdom

 The UK Financial Conduct Authority (FCA) evaluates prediction markets individually based on their characteristics.
-Platforms categorised as gambling operations fall under the UK Gambling Commission's remit; those categorised as financial derivatives fall under FCA oversight.
-Betfair's event-based offerings operate under a gambling authorisation, whilst emerging crypto-denominated platforms encounter regulatory uncertainty.
+Platforms categorised as gambling activities operate under the UK Gambling Commission's remit; those structured as financial derivatives fall under FCA jurisdiction.
+Betfair's event-based markets function under a gambling authorisation, whereas emerging blockchain-based platforms navigate an ambiguous regulatory landscape.

 Asia-Pacific

-- Japan — prediction markets remain effectively prohibited under gambling statutes (Penal Code Articles 185-187), with limited exceptions for state-run lottery schemes
+- Japan — prediction markets remain effectively prohibited under gambling statutes (Penal Code Sections 185-187), with limited carve-outs for state-sanctioned lottery schemes

 - South Korea — likewise restricted under the National Sports Promotion Act and Criminal Act provisions

 - Australia — subject to state-based gambling rules.
-Overseas platforms face restrictions under the Interactive Gambling Act 2001 (updated 2017)
+The Interactive Gambling Act 2001 (as revised in 2017) blocks overseas operators from serving Australian participants

-- Singapore — the Remote Gambling Act 2014 prevents the majority of internet-based prediction market activities
+- Singapore — the Remote Gambling Act 2014 restricts the majority of internet-based prediction market offerings

 Country-by-Country Status Table